-- To set workforce delivery system policy in the North Central Workforce Development Area including the development, implementation and modification of policies and program activities to support a comprehensive and streamlined workforce development system.
-The workforce delivery system includes the PA CareerLink® centers (One Stop American Job Centers), WIOA core partners, TANF Youth Development and EARN Programs, as well as special grants and projects including the oversight of subrecipient awards. - To develop performance criteria and implement evaluation methods for the continuous improvement of the workforce delivery system including capacity; compliance with federal, state, and local requirements; performance of programmatic and fiscal activities, administrative systems and management practices; and reporting of performance and financial outcomes and goals of subrecipients/contract providers in receipt of federal workforce funds in order to achieve high-level performance within and high-level outcomes from the workforce development system.

-- North Central PA Program Years 2021 2024 Local Area Plan Modification 2 - To provide recommendations to the system as well as commit to learn about the programs that make up the workforce system in order to maintain program statutory and programmatic changes.
+- To set workforce delivery system policy in the North Central Workforce Development Area.
+The workforce delivery system includes the PA CareerLink[®] centers (One Stop American Job Centers), WIOA, TANF Youth Development and EARN Programs, as well as special grants and projects. - To develop performance criteria and implement evaluation methods for the workforce delivery system. - To provide recommendations to the system as well as commit to learn about the programs that make up the workforce system.